codeinchq/query-token-extractor/README.md

     }
 }

-// alternatively tokens can be defined directly using the RegexTokenType class
+// alternatively tokens can be defined directly using the RegexType class
 $myCustomToken2 = new RegexType(
     name: 'my_custom_token',
     regexp: '/^this a custom token/ui'